Be Careful What You Piss For

 Despite the serious tone of all the professionals who come into my room, it all feels very temporary, like everyone is wasting their time.
 But I’m a patient patient and luckily I have my phone with me.
 For a second I consider Googling “diabetic ulcers” but have a jolt of fear so powerful I almost pass out.
 When I finally drop off to sleep I dream of wild boars eating my feet.

 Type one diabetes is an auto-immune disease which, aside from making me sound like a case on an episode of House, has resulted in my immune system turning against my pancreas.
-One doctor tells me it’s odd that I should develop it given there’s no family history, and especially as I’m the wrong age, shape and colour.
+One doctor tells me it’s odd that I should develop it given there’s no family history, and especially as I’m the wrong age, sex and colour.

 I was losing weight and failing to put on muscle because my victimised pancreas couldn’t produce enough insulin, which would have converted all the sugars and carbohydrates I was consuming into energy and/or kept me fat.
 Instead the sugar was stuck in my blood, so my body started to break down tissue as an alternate fuel source.

 Simultaneously I was craving sweet things because my body was telling my mouth to find more sugar so it could halt this cannibalism, not knowing there were tonnes of the stuff trapped in my veins nearby.
-Meanwhile, my kidneys were complaining that my blood had turned to shit – their response was to try and literally piss it all away.
+Meanwhile, my kidneys were complaining that my blood had turned to sewage – their response was to try and literally piss it all away.
 It was them who demanded more and more fluid so they could try and flush out my system, punishing me with the accursed thirst when they couldn’t do their job.
 On my first night in hospital, my kidneys finally relented and let water back into my system.
 The nurses poured 10 litres into me.
 I awoke the next morning a 15lbs heavier, unable to recognise myself in the mirror.
 Four weeks later 15lbs had become 30lbs.
 My weight-loss had been an illusion all along.

-So it’s a life on the needle for me, with four self-administered injections a day to take over the insulin production my pancreas can no longer manage.
+So it’s a life on the needle for me, with typically four self-administered injections a day to take over the insulin production my pancreas can no longer manage.
 If I don’t take care of myself, like John Fante, I will possibly go blind and have to have my feet amputated.
 Even with good control, owing to other complications the condition will cause, I can now expect to live for a decade less.

-But I won’t allow the disease, injections, blood sugar crashes and all, to force me to do any less – I simply need to condense everything into a slightly reduced time frame.
+But I won’t allow the disease, injections, blood sugar crashes and all, to force me to do any less – I just need to condense everything into a slightly reduced time frame.
 I think my man Fante would approve.
-In his 1939 masterpiece Ask The Dust, Fante, speaking as his bombastic alter ego Arturo Bandini, gave advice to new writers, which as I read it now could just as easily apply to newly diagnosed diabetics:
+In his 1939 masterpiece Ask The Dust, speaking as his bombastic alter ego Arturo Bandini, he gave advice to new writers, which as I read it now could just as easily apply to newly diagnosed diabetics:

 “I would caution them never to evade a new experience,” he wrote.
 “I would urge them to live life in the raw, to grapple with it bravely, to attack it with naked fists.”